stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/01-analyze-with-rhamt.md

 > Note the use of the ``--source`` and ``--target`` options.
 This allows you to target specific migration paths supported by RHMAT.
 Other migration paths include **IBM® WebSphere® Application Server** and **JBoss EAP** 5/6/7.

+**Wait for it to complete before continuing!**.
+You should see `Report created: /root/rhamt-report/index.html`.

 **3. View the results**

-The RHAMT CLI generates an HTML report.
+The RHAMT CLI generated an HTML report.
 To view the report, first startup a simple web server in a separate terminal:

 ```docker run -v ~/rhamt-report:/usr/share/nginx/html:ro,z -p 9000:80 -it nginx```{{execute T2}}